HaofeiDing/DiTraj/README.md

 Finally:
 Replace the `./module/transformer_wan.py` file in the `./diffusers/src/diffusers/models/transformers/transformer_wan.py`
 ## Generate your own video!
-1. First, input your prompts in the test_prompts.txt. `demo/test_prompts_refined.json` will be generated, including the bg/fg prompt.
+1. First, input your prompts in the test_prompts.txt.
 2. Then, run the following command:
 ```
 python prompt_extend.py (optional)